 Journaling is another activity you can add to your morning ritual.
 Each morning I write in what I call my “Gratitude Journal.”
 We all go through ups and downs in life—no matter how happy or successful we may seem to be on the surface.
 Writing three to five things that I’m thankful for each morning in my Gratitude Journal allows me to start my day off on the right foot—from a place of gratitude.
 Instead of dwelling on what I’m frustrated about, I begin the day thinking about what I’m grateful for.
 It’s a 360-degree shift in mindfulness, all from journaling.

 Last, but not definitely not least, engaging in exercise in the morning is a worthy ritual to add to your morning routine.
 One of the biggest issues people have with morning exercise is the actual act of getting up in the morning.
-But think about it like this: If physical wellness is important to you, getting up in the morning is the simplest way to get that box checked.
-Every time I workout in the morning, my day is energized in a way that only a workout can bring.
-Morning workouts have been known to give individuals more energy, improve mood, and lower blood pressure.
-Not to mention, if you work a job that requires you to be at the office all day, it’s much harder to make yourself workout after you get home.
+But think about it like this: If physical wellness is important to you, then you can get check that box if you just get up in the morning.
+Every time I workout in the morning, I feel energized in a way that only a workout can bring.
+Morning workouts give individuals more energy, improve mood, and lower blood pressure.
+Furthermore, if you work a job that requires you to be at the office all day, it’s much harder to make yourself workout after you get home.

 Ultimately, the best morning routine is the one that works for you.
-I would try a few things, take notes on what works and doesn’t work, and keep switching it up until you find a flow that makes you productive and puts you in a good mood to start the day.
+First, try a few things and take notes on what works and doesn’t work.
+Then, keep switching it up until you find a flow that makes you productive.
+Do this, and you will be in a good mood to start the day.
 Incorporating one, a couple, or all seven of these activities into your routine when you wake up can and will make a world of difference in your life.
 Morning rituals are not just about doing things to pass the time.
 Instead, a morning routine is about maximizing your productivity and ensuring that each day is better than the last.
-After all, if you study the greats in each and every field, they all say the same thing—It’s all about routine, baby.
+Study the greats in each and every field.
+They all say the same thing—It’s all about routine, baby.